 - Add the powdered sugar and salt and beat on low until combined.
 Turn up to medium and beat for an additional 2-3 minutes.

 - Add the vanilla extract and beat on medium, about 3 minutes.

 - Add the cream 1 tablespoon at a time until you reach the desired consistency.
 Add the food coloring, one drop at a time until you reach the desired color.
 Beat until the food coloring is fully incorporated.

 - Place one layer of the cake on an 8-inch cake board.
 Place 1 cup of the frosting on top, and spread evenly with a palette knife.
-Place the second layer on top of the first, followed by another cup of frosting, and spread evenly.
+Place the second layer on top of the first.

 - Place a generous scoop of frosting on the top of the cake, and spread evenly across the top of the cake.
 Work your way around the sides until the entire cake is covered with a thin layer of frosting.
 I find that a turntable is helpful when frosting a layer cake.
 Let the crumb coat set in the fridge for about 30 minutes.